ForLoveOfCats/SiteOfSteel/_includes/Posts/NewPlayerModel.md

 <br>

-This is a simple way to visual 3d positions when debugging.
+This is a simple way to visualize 3d positions when debugging.
 It proved invaliable when redesigning the rocket collision.